affluent-bilby-classifieds/express-hasura_ra-cb-menu/README.md

+# express-hasura_ra-cb-menu
 # This project uses postgres as a database for a React-admin data provider.
+## Please note this is currently in development and not yet full operational.
+### This project uses hasura for the front-end database queries and express JS for backend business logic.
+### It's all built in docker and uses bash scripts to create and init the database
+### An nginx reverse proxy configuration is included
+### The project is to build a dashboard for a real-life burger resturant that will allow the staff to edit the menu.

 Please note: Although I am a seasoned tech guy I am quite a novice as a developer.
-If my code is broken please see the [original project](https://github.com/francoisruty/fruty_react-admin) by Fruty.
-Here is his [Blog post](https://fruty.io/2020/01/15/building-business-apps-with-react-admin/).

 Having said that you are welcome to lodge support Issues here and I will help you as much as I can.

-I have now decided to backport the changes I have made from [react-admin-and-postgraphile-playground](https://github.com/affluent-bilby-classifieds/react-admin-and-postgraphile-playground) so the docker configuration will get updated to include the scripts and resources in that project accordingly.

-This project uses [ra-data-simple-rest](https://github.com/marmelab/react-admin/tree/master/packages/ra-data-simple-rest) for the data privider.
-That wasn't obvious to me at first.
-You will find the source code in the readme is very similar to the code used here.
+I am currently unemployed so have oodles of free-time to learn to code and to help others learn.

+This project uses [ra-data-hasura-graphql](https://github.com/Steams/ra-data-hasura-graphql) as a dataprovider.

 The back-end uses [Express](https://github.com/auth0/express), [Express-jwt](https://github.com/auth0/express-jwt) and [express-jwt-authz](https://github.com/auth0/express-jwt-authz).